PrismaticPolygon/Distributed-Systems-Coursework/README.md

 #### If main.bat doesn't work

-Activate `venv` and run `python -m Pyro4.naming` to launch the Pyro Name Server, `python -m frontend` to launch a frontend, `python -m replica` to launch a replica, and `python -m client` to launch the client.
+Run `python -m Pyro4.naming` to launch the Pyro Name Server, `python -m frontend` to launch a frontend, `python -m replica` to launch a replica, and `python -m client` to launch the client.
 These must be in separate terminal windows.
+The Pyro Name Server must be running before any DS components can be launched.

 ## Notes